 Potential Side effects of Consuming Midwives brew to Induce labor

-The big turn off for me for not using Midwives brew to induce my labor even though I was over 41 weeks was an awful taste of this cocktail.
+The big turn-off for me for not using Midwives brew to induce my labor even though I was over 41 weeks was the awful taste of this cocktail.
 Besides that, more serious side effects include nausea, vomiting, diarrhea, and dehydration.

 But if you want to avoid medicated induction, Midwives brew is worth a try!